MahdiNouraie/Time-Series/README.md

-# Time-Series
+# Time Series
-Modeling the Number of Positive Covid19 Cases in the USA using Time Se- ries Models using R Programming
+Supporting code for my project on modeling the number of positive Covid19 cases in the USA using Time Se- ries models using R programming